-8.4.2 WLC tunnel for internal communication
+8.4.1 WLC tunnel for internal communication

 The use of WLC tunnels is essential for a WLC cluster.
-The WLCs participating on the WLC cluster use this tunnel to communicate with one another.
+The WLCs in the WLC cluster use this tunnel to communicate with one another and keep their status information aligned.
 With the feature extensions as of LCOS 9.00, the way that LCOS deals with WLC tunnels is also improved:

-- Established WLC tunnels stay open even when reloading a configuration. - Statically configured WLC tunnels are generally more robust.
-In the event of a connection failure, the device attempts to reestablish automatically. - A WLC disconnects a WLC tunnel only after a timeout. - WLC tunnels can be switched on or off globally.
+- WLCs are able to find one another automatically. - You have the option to statically configure WLC tunnels. - WLCs disconnect a WLC tunnel only after a timeout. - WLC tunnels can be switched on or off globally.